A sweet take on automation vs human connection from Donut’s co-founder

 Whether it’s a result of scale or being physically spread out, when people no longer run into each other in shared spaces, it’s important to create those moments so they can get to know each other.
 And that’s exactly what Donut does using automation.

-we're looking to systematically create these social moments, these run-ins, which require some automation to make it keep happening
+"We’re looking to systematically create these social moments, these run-ins, which requires some automation to make it keep happening."

 Automation is not the end product